 - Observers can adjust the nicknames for each course, and it will not affect the students' dashboards or Canvas experience.
 One option for this is to include the student's first initial or name ahead of the course name (ie: K Biology).
 Another thing that Observers can do is change the color of the course cards so each student has their own color for their courses.
 (How do I view my favorite courses in the Card View Dashboard?)

-- Canvas Parent has a simple interface which allows Observers to easily switch between students.
+- Canvas Parent has a simple interface that allows Observers to easily switch between students.
 If an Observer wishes to have a quick overview of student progress or the week's assignments, the mobile app is perfect for keeping track of multiple students' academics.

 - Sometimes courses don't populate on the Dashboard.
 Depending on the district, there may be restrictions in place that prevent users from accessing course content outside of the term dates.
 Another reason may be that the teacher has not yet published the course.